jreisinger/audit/README.md

 ia
 ==
-Various (quick and dirty) scripts.
+Various (quick and dirty) scripts used during audit engagements.